-Obviously for this to work, the OSD unit has to be wired in to the directional controls of the model - in the case of a plane, this will be aileron/rudder and elevator.
-A safety height can be programmed in so that when the model does return home, it will circle at that height until RTH is deactivated and the pilot can land manually.
+Obviously for this to work, the OSD unit has to be wired in to the directional controls of the aircraft - in the case of a plane, this will be aileron/rudder and elevator.
+A safety height can be programmed in so that when the aircraft does return home, it will circle at that height until RTH is deactivated and the pilot can land manually.

 There are essentially four frequencies used for FPV flying: 900MHz, 1.2GHz, 2.4GHz and 5.8GHz.